 As a professional association dedicated to supporting all women in revenue, we understand the challenges of transitioning in the job market.
-While a job search can be a complex and daunting process, we’ve curated a list of tools that our members swear by to help automate and professionalize their job searches.
+While a job search and onboarding can be a complex and daunting process, we’ve curated a list of tools that our members swear by to help automate and professionalize their job searches.
 Once you identify your aspirations and develop your professional pitch, these tools can streamline, organize, and automate your job search process.

 Text Blaze is a powerful tool that allows you to create text templates and easily paste them anywhere, including Gmail, LinkedIn, and other platforms.
 This tool saves hours messaging people for networking, replying to emails/InMails, commenting on posts, and more.

 Another great tool on our list is ChatGPT by OpenAI.
 With this tool, you can create resumes, cover letters, thank you notes, and even answers to popular interview questions in seconds.
 However, it’s important to review the content carefully and add personalization and tweaks where necessary.